nuxt/website-v2/content/en/guides/deployment/cleavr-deployment.md

 ## Prerequisites

-- Your Cleavr account is connected to your VPS and VC (version control - ie: GitHub, GitLab, Bitbucket) providers
+- Your Cleavr account is connected to your VPS and version control (e.g. GitHub, GitLab, Bitbucket) providers
 - You have a Nuxt SSR or Static project ready to deploy
 - You have an existing provisioned server